Icons made by Freepik from www.flaticon.com

 Ski Trips: 5th Graders will have the opportunity to go on a ski trip with the 6th graders.

-My husband, Chad, and I live in Bismarck with our four children, Luke, Sophie, Caroline and Harrison.
+My husband, Chad, and I live in Bismarck with our five children, Luke, Sophie, Caroline, Harrison, and Ellery.
 Our children are involved in various activities and we love spending time together, watching them do the things they love.

 In my spare time, I like to garden and read.
 Elementary ministry is something God put on my heart as a young girl, and though I never took that desire seriously, I am blessed to be living out God’s calling for my life, serving the children and families of Charity.